-How to post images to Instagram in Safari
+How to post images to Instagram via mobile web

 1) On your iPhone, iPad or iPod touch, visit instagram.com in Safari, Chrome or another browser of your choice, then log in with Facebook or your Instagram account credentials.

-3) A menu pops up with several options allowing you to take a new photo, choose an existing image from your Photos library or upload one from a cloud-storage service of your choice.
+3) A menu pops up with several options allowing you to take a new photo, choose an existing image from your Photos library or browse for one from a cloud-storage service of your choice.

 The following two options are always available:

 - Take Photo—Choose this if you’d like to take a photo with your iPhone’s camera.
-After snapping an image, tap Use Photo to create a new Instagram post based on it or hit Retake to discard the image and take a new one.
+After snapping an image, tap Choose to create a new Instagram post based on it or hit Cancel to discard the image and take a new one.

 - Photo Library—This option will pull up the Photos browser.
 Navigate your way through the albums, then tap a photo to select it for your post.

-4) Preview your photo to make sure everything looks OK, then tap Next to continue.
+4) Preview your photo to make sure everything looks good, then tap Next to continue.

 To rotate the image counter-clockwise, tap the icon in the lower-right corner.
-To switch between landscape and portrait orientation for the image, hit the icon in the lower-left corner.
+You can switch between landscape and portrait orientation for the image with the icon in the lower-left corner.